-The origin of Johannes Gutenberg early presses is unclear, with several authors considering his initial presses to be adaptations of existing fixed presses in Europe.
+The origin of Johannes Gutenberg early presses is still being determined, with several authors considering his initial presses to be adaptations of existing fixed presses in Europe.
 Combined with movable metal type printing technology invented in Korea and China.

 Who printed the first Bible?

-Europe needed a good method of multiplying books and other forms of written communication.
+Europe needed an excellent method of multiplying books and other forms of written communication.

 The first printed edition of the Bible is attributed to Johannes Gutenberg.
 Known today as the 42-line Bible, it totals 2,500,000 typescripts and has a total of 1,282 pages in two volumes.
-It took 290 different typefaces to print it, with the letters reproduced exactly in handwriting.
+It took 290 different typefaces to print, with the letters reproduced exactly in handwriting.

 Many other inventors explored a variety of ideas for this.
-Gutenberg was the first to show perseverance, determination, perhaps even obsession, and talent to succeed.
+Gutenberg was the first to show perseverance, determination, obsession, and talent to succeed.
 He was inspired to use his movable compartment for each letter.
-He was able to align the letters in rows and print the words and rows in such a way that the writing was legible.
+He could align the letters in rows and print the words and rows to make the writing legible.

 How did Gutenberg change the world?

-This man left his mark like no other on the whole of culture and civil civilizations, among other things, was the father of books as we all know them, before the advent of electronic formats that can now store almost incredible amounts of information.
+This man left his mark like no other on culture and civil civilizations.
+Among other things, he was the father of books, as we all know them, before the advent of electronic formats that can now store almost incredible amounts of information.

-In all dictionaries and encyclopedias, Johann Gutenberg is mentioned as the man who changed the world, thanks to the first printing press he created.
-Born Johann Genflesich, he later preferred the name Johann Gutenberg (“John the Beautiful Mountain” in a rough translation).
-His destiny was a special one, not only because of his invention, which changed the whole world like no other but also because of the envy and intrigue that plagued his life.
+In all dictionaries and encyclopedias, Johann Gutenberg is mentioned as the man who changed the world thanks to the first printing press he created.
+Born Johann Genflesich, he later preferred Johann Gutenberg (“John the Beautiful Mountain” in a rough translation).
+His destiny was unique, not only because of his invention, which changed the whole world like no other, but also because of the envy and intrigue that plagued his life.

 Born in the Middle Ages, Johann Gutenberg had to overcome many obstacles of his time before he saw his dream come true.
-His legacy continues to fascinate today, even beyond the speed at which information flows.
-The life and work of the “Father of Books”, as he has often been called, deserve to be known and appreciated for their true value and importance.
+His legacy fascinates today, even beyond the speed at which information flows.
+The life and work of the “Father of Books,” as he has often been called, deserve to be known and appreciated for their value and importance.

 Why was the Gutenberg important?

-Historians conclude that Gutenberg was born between 1398, and 1399 according to other sources, in Mainz.
+Historians conclude that Gutenberg was born between 1398 and 1399, according to other sources, in Mainz.
 His parents were well-to-do; his mother, Elsgen Wyrch, was originally from the village of Gutenberg.
-A name which little Johann later took and added to himself.
-Born into a wealthy family, little Johann learned to read at an early age, a rare occurrence in those days when the only book-knowers were monks and some of the aristocratic class.
+A name that little Johann later took and added to himself.
+Born into a wealthy family, little Johann learned to read at an early age, a rare occurrence when the only book-knowers were monks and some of the aristocratic class.

-Johannes Gutenberg is important because he was concerned with the discovery of marvelous technology in the field, but unlike his competitors, he preferred to conduct his research in secret, somewhat intimidated by the political and social climate of the time, a climate dominated by the presence and decisive influence of the Roman Catholic Church.
+Johannes Gutenberg is significant because he was concerned with discovering marvelous technology in the field.
+Still, unlike his competitors, he preferred to conduct his research in secret, somewhat intimidated by the political and social climate of the time, an environment dominated by the presence and decisive influence of the Roman Catholic Church.

-Another reason for pursuing his research on his own was his nature and character.
-Gutenberg believed that he was simply better and more gifted in the mysteries of physics and mechanics than his rivals.
+Another reason for pursuing his research was his nature and character.
+Gutenberg believed that he was better and more gifted in the mysteries of physics and mechanics than his rivals.

 What did Gutenberg actually invent?

-But like a true German, true to the characteristics that define this person, Gutenberg worked tirelessly, experimenting in his room with all sorts of projects and prototypes that would lead him to the result he longed for.
+But like an authentic German, true to the characteristics that define this person, Gutenberg worked tirelessly, experimenting in his room with all sorts of projects and prototypes that would lead him to the desired result.
 But day after day, his experiments were doomed to failure.
 Since trouble rarely comes alone, Gutenberg was also starting to have a hard time with money.

-Persevering in his work, Gutenberg eventually came up with the idea of carving removable letters and dies in the shape of the most commonly used words and punctuation marks and invented the medieval printing press.
+Persevering in his work, Gutenberg invented the idea of carving removable letters and dies in the shape of the most commonly used words and punctuation marks and invented the medieval printing press.

-There, after a series of searches, he met Johann Fust, a wealthy jeweler, and local lawyer.
+After several searches, he met Johann Fust, a wealthy jeweler and local lawyer.
 Gutenberg opened up to him, telling Fust about his plans and attempts to create a machine with which he could print many cheap books.
 With a moneyed nature, Fust immediately became interested in Gutenberg’s ideas, loaning him the 800 guilders needed to continue his research.

 What is Gutenberg theory?